Thomas E. Baker: Teaching career

 From 1979 to 1998, Professor Baker was a faculty member at Texas Tech University School of Law, where he held the Alvin R. Allison Distinguished Professorship and received multiple awards for his teaching and research.

 In 1998, Baker accepted the position as Director of the Constitutional Law Center at Drake University Law School, where he also held the James Madison Chair in Constitutional Law endowed by Congress.

-In 2002, Baker became a founding faculty member of the Florida International University College of Law, where he teaches constitutional law.
+In 2002, Baker became a founding faculty member of the Florida International University College of Law, where he currently teaches Constitutional Law and First Amendment.
 He is a recipient of the FIU Top Scholar Award (2012), the first-ever Pioneer Award for commitment and dedication to students from the FIU Student Bar Association (2004), the FIU Book Author Award (2012), and the FIU Faculty Recognition Award (2010).
 In addition, students have recognized his work by honoring him four times with the Professor of the Year Award.

 Baker has been a visiting professor at prominent law schools, including the Fredric G. Levin College of Law at the University of Florida (1994) and at the Marshall-Wythe School of Law at the College of William and Mary (2007).
 He has also taught American constitutional law as a Distinguished Fulbright Professor at the University of Athens in Greece.